javmencia/javmencia.github.io/_pages/about.md

 ---
 permalink: /
-title: "Javier Mencia Ledo"
+title: "Javier Mencia-Ledo"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a PhD student in Biostatistics at the Dalla Lana School of Public Health at the University of Toronto supervised by Dr. George Tomlinson, I am also interning at AstraZeneca's Oncology Outcomes Research department supporting real world evidence studies.
+I am a first-year PhD student in Biostatistics at the Dalla Lana School of Public Health at the University of Toronto supervised by Dr. George Tomlinson, I am also interning at AstraZeneca's Oncology Outcomes Research department supporting real world evidence studies.

 I am highly interested in the applications of machine learning and causal inference to risk prediction for chronic conditions.